Samfox2/homebridge-domotiga/README.md

 # homebridge-domotiga
 Supports domotiga devices on HomeBridge Platform.
-At this time, only a combined temperature/hygrometer sensor with the following configuration is suported.
+At this time, only a combined temperature/hygrometer sensor is suported.

-domotiga device values:

-1. = temperature,
-2. = humidity,
-3. = dewpoint (not used here),
-4. = battery
+Domotiga device value numbers for temperature/humidity and battery can be assigned within the config.json file.

 # Installation